 - CO2 utilisation

 Hi!
-I’m a 3rd year PhD student funded by the Chemical Engineering Department here at Imperial College.
-I also completed an MSc in Advanced Chemical Engineering at the department in 2016.
-Currently, I’m investigating the corrosion of steel in aqueous amine systems for post combustion carbon capture.
-My work is particularly focused on the varied behaviour which steel alloys exhibit when exposed to different amine types in CO2-aqueous environments.
+I recently completed my PhD in Chemical Engineering Department here at Imperial College, where I also obtained an MSc in Advanced Chemical Engineering in 2016.
+I’m investigating the corrosion of steel in aqueous amine systems for post combustion carbon capture (PCCC).
+My work is particularly focused on the varied behaviour that steel alloys exhibit when exposed to different amine types in CO2-aqueous environments.

 Jatuporn (Nahmkang) Banjong